wheelercj/emailer/README.md

 * Write emails in an f-string with either markdown, plain text, or HTML.
 * Files are easy to attach and images are easy to embed.
-* Quickly convert contact info from CSV to Python objects with `contacts.load`, or customize the function to work with other formats in seconds.
+* Quickly convert contact info from a CSV string to Python objects with `contacts.load_from_str`, or customize the function to work with other formats in seconds.
 * Be confident and write emails fast.
 You can use `emailer.assert_unique` to raise an exception if you accidentally reuse a subject, attachment name, or any other string, even between runs.
 * The code is easy to read and change.
 Type hints and docstrings are used almost everywhere possible, and the code has been auto-formatted with Black.